Shivam5560/AuraSQL/README.md

-# txt2sql
+# AuraSQL

-txt2sql is a web application that transforms natural language queries into SQL queries using AI-powered techniques.
+AuraSQL is a web application that transforms natural language queries into SQL queries using AI-powered techniques.
 It provides a user-friendly interface to connect to databases, extract schemas, generate SQL queries, and execute them.

 ## Features